 The Family Investment Company (FIC) has become a popular choice for the High Net Worth Individual as a useful tool for tax and family wealth planning.
 The traditional Trust still very much has its place in terms of wealth protection for future generations however, the flexibility that a FIC offers make it an excellent choice particularly amongst more entrepreneurial clients.

 HMRC has recently taken a keen interest in FIC’s but as had been well publicised found nothing of note to concern them.
 While not altogether surprising this is great news and means the FIC has well and truly secured its place in the tax planning hall of fame.

 In simple terms a family investment company (FIC) is a company that invests rather than trades.
 The investments are typically equity portfolios or property.

 The FIC is set up by the founder transferring cash or assets usually by way of a loan.
 Any profits arising from the investments are taxed at corporation tax rates rather than income or capital gains.
-At current rates this can create a tax saving of over 25% for an individual paying tax at additional rates.
+At current rates this usually creates a tax saving of 20% for an individual paying income tax at additional rates.

 The structure also offers Inheritance Tax (IHT) advantages and is therefore an attractive alternative to a Trust, particularly with entrepreneurial clients who are more familiar and comfortable with a company structure rather than a Trust.